localstack/localstack-extensions/README.md

     name = "my_ready_annoucer"

     def on_platform_ready(self):
-    	LOG.info("my plugin is laded and localstack is ready to roll!")
+    	LOG.info("my plugin is loaded and localstack is ready to roll!")
 ```

 ### Package your Extension